O.W.R. Collectors Show Association ( 2025 Show info below )

 FROM POINTS EAST:

 Take the Pennsylvania Turnpike (PA 76) to the Greensburg-New Stanton Interchange.
-Follow Route 119 to the Toll 66 North (Note: On 66 Toll - Cash-less or E-Z PASS tolls) towards Delmont.
-Take Toll 66 North to the Delmont Cloverleaf to PA 22 west.
+Follow Route 119 to the Toll 66 North (Note: For exit the 66 Tollway, take the Delmont Cloverleaf to PA 22 west.
 The Lamplighter is on the William Penn Hiway (Rt.
 22).
 The Holiday Inn Express is behind the Lamplighter.

 FROM POINTS WEST: